Byron Allen says he has 'Who's Who' of investors involved for his Broncos bid

 That’s just it.
 Most of the billionaires capable of purchasing the Broncos are media recluses.
 Used to succeeding in business, they aren’t comfortable with the notion of trying but failing to land the team.
 Give Allen credit for announcing his place in the high-stakes game, win or lose.

 "Hey, that’s the American Way," he said.
 "You have to think big and dream big and go big.
-This is a big opportunity and I appreciate commissioner Goodell and Bob Kraft coming to me and saying, 'Hey, take a look at this.'
+This is a big opportunity and I appreciate commissioner Goodell and Bob Kraft coming to me and saying, 'Hey, would you take a look at this?'

+"I said sure.
+And we got back to our homes and offices and got on Zoom calls and virtual meetings and more conference calls with their folks and Broncos folks and that was it.
+The conversation has been going on a little over two years now.”

+Allen, it seems, believes a greater good would come out of becoming the NFL's first Black owner and the Broncos' controlling owner, period.

 Broncos podcast: Klis' Mike Drop